willtheorangeguy/.github/CONTRIBUTING.md

-# Contributing to a @willtheorangeguy project
+# Contributing to %PROGRAM NAME%

 🎉 Thanks for taking the time to contribute! 🎉

-The following is a set of guidelines for contributing to this project on GitHub.
+The following is a set of guidelines for contributing to the %PROGRAM NAME% project on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to our Discord.
+Please report unacceptable behavior to our [Discord](%DISCORD LINK%).

 ## New Contributor Guide